MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-dropbox-to-microsoft-cloud-app-security.md

 5. Click **Follow this link**.

      This opens the Dropbox logon page.
-Enter your credentials to allow [!INCLUDE[Adallom](./includes/adallom_md.md)] access to your team's Dropbox instance.
+Enter your credentials to allow Cloud App Security access to your team's Dropbox instance.

-6. Dropbox will ask you if you want to allow [!INCLUDE[Adallom](./includes/adallom_md.md)] access to your team information and activity log and perform any activity as any team member.
+6. Dropbox will ask you if you want to allow Cloud App Security access to your team information and activity log and perform any activity as any team member.
 To proceed, click **Allow**.

-7. Back in the [!INCLUDE[Adallom](./includes/adallom_md.md)] console, you should receive a message that Dropbox was successfully connected.
+7. Back in the Cloud App Security console, you should receive a message that Dropbox was successfully connected.

 8. Make sure the connection succeeded by clicking **Test API**.